Kashmira9890/mergefiles/README.md

 How to use?<br>
 This folder is to be added under moodle/report directory.
+Also, the folder contains a patch file which needs to be applied.

-After applying this patch to moodle:
+After adding this plugin to moodle:
  * Go to a particular course
  * Click on settings icon
  * A link saying "Merge PDF files" will appear in the course settings (drop-down menu) list.